-Helen leads our Principles of Gentics module and teaches across our biomedical science courses.
+Helen is the Course Leader for our BSc Biomedical Science and also leads our Principles of Genetics module.
 Her research into melanism in squirrels and foxes has gained national attention.

-Helen’s research focuses on the phramacological characterisation and pleeiotopy of the MCR1 gene.
+Helen’s research focuses on the pharmacological characterisation and pleiotropy of the MC1R gene.
 Her work on the genetic basis of melanism in grey, fox, red and palm squirrels was the basis of the Black Squirrel Project.
 With the help of the public, Helen has been able to track the spread of the black squirrel across the UK.
 Her research has drawn national attention and Helen has appeared in the media on numerous occasions, most notably on the BBC’s The One Show, Countryfile and Breakfast.

 McRobie, H., King L., Symmons M., Fanutti C., and Coussons, P., 2014.
 Agouti Signalling Protein is an Inverse Agonist to the Wildtype and Agonist to the Melanic Variant of the Melanocortin- 1 Receptor in the Grey Squirrel (Sciurus Carolinensis).
 FEBS Letters, 588, pp.2335-2343.
 Doi: 10.1016/j.febslet.2014.05.032.

 McRobie, H., King, L., Fanutti, C., Coussons, P., Moncrief, N., and Thomas, A., 2014.
 Melanocortin 1 Receptor (MC1R) Gene Sequence Variation and Melanism in the Grey (Sciurus Carolinensis), Fox (Sciurus Niger) and Red (Sciurus Vulgaris) Squirrel.
 Journal of Heredity, 105, pp.423-8.
 Doi: 10.1093/jhered/esu006.